ffgiraldez/reactive-mvvm-android/README.md

 * Better UI, with Material Design concepts and so on
 * Add unit tests, allways fail on that :(
-* Implement a local datasource with Realm to test it

 Developed By
 ------------